OnlineCop/kqlives/KQ/maps/readme.txt

 *NOTE: KQ makes use of Parallax, a feature which means that one layer can move more quickly or slowly than another in order to create a spacial depth perception.
 (Look at pass.map and cave3b.map as examples.)
 This may affect the above descriptions slightly.

-The four layers are broken down as follows:
+Maps also contain the following:
+  VISIBLE DURING GAMEPLAY:
-- Shadows are drawn over EVERYTHING.
-This is a partially transparent layer where, when a Player or NPC is standing under it, part or all of their sprite will be lightened or darkened (depending on the type of shadow).
+  - Shadows are drawn over EVERYTHING, including Layer 3.
+    - This is a partially transparent layer where, when a Player or NPC is standing under it, part or all of their sprite will be lightened or darkened (depending on the type of shadow).
+    - Examples are the edges of buildings or in caves above Save points.
+  - Entities (or NPCs) are most commonly drawn between Layer 2 and Layer 3 (depending on the map's parallax mode).
+    - Entities' initial attributes are stored in the MAP files, such as starting coordinates, direction, speed, and some scripted movements.
+    - All NPCs attributes can be changed at run-time by scripts.
+    - Conversations between NPCs-to-NPCs or NPCs-to-Player are not stored in the MAP files.
+Those are handled by the LUA script files.
+    - Although Entities/NPCs are stored in the map's data, the Player's characters are not.
+  INVISIBLE DURING GAMEPLAY:
-- Obstacles restrict movement.
+  - Obstacles restrict movement, and are not shown.
-  - The most common obstacle used is the SQUARE, where nothing can move onto the tile from any 4 directions.
+    - The most common obstacle used is the SQUARE (in the map's editor, at least), where nothing can move onto the tile from any 4 directions during gameplay (including NPCs).
     - The other types are the T-shaped obstacles.
 These will block movement only in one direction, meaning you can enter the tile from 3 directions, but cannot move onto or off of the tile from the 4th.
-Examples are chairs, beds, and pillars.
+    - Examples where these are used are beds, pillars, and cliff edges, such as in town8.
+  - Zones are trigger-points (hotspots), and are not shown.
-- Zones are trigger-points (hotspots) where the developer can perform an action, based on the LUA script files.
-They can be used to change maps, read a book, initiate a battle, find an item (hidden treasure or open a treasure chest), etc.
+    - Zones are activated when the Player's character steps on it.
+The specific action carried out is determined by the LUA script files.
+They can be used to change maps, open doors, initiate battles, open treasure chests, etc.
-- Entities (or NPCs) and their initial attributes are stored in the maps.
-This includes coordinates, direction, speed, scripted movements, etc.  These attributes can be changed at run-time by scripts, but conversations, etc. are handled by the LUA script files.
+    - There can be several zones with the same value, but all instances of each zone (such as "Zone 3") will call the same LUA function.
+    - Examples of zones are where random battles may occur, with some zones (like "Zone 4") calling "weak" monsters and others (like "Zone 5") calling "very strong" ones.
+  - Markers are "named coordinates", and are not shown.
+    - Markers replace static (hard-coded) coordinates in LUA scripts, because they can be easily moved and updated on the MAP file without changing the LUA script.
+This is useful incase a map ever changes size.
+    - The LUA scripts can use markers for things such as movement targets (such as in "tower") or copying tiles (such as in "cave4").
+    - Markers must have unique names, and tiles can have at most one marker at a time.
+    - Markers are not triggered hotspots, like zones, so the player will not be affected if they step on a tile which contains a marker.
+    - Examples of marker names: two markers could not be named "entrance" on the same map, but one could be named "entrance_1" while another is "entrance_2".

 ===============================
 MAPDRAW:

 Now that you understand the basic structure of the MAP file, you can create or modify your maps.
 Below is a quick-reference section with the keys and their descriptions.

-The map editor is split into three panes: the main view-window, the tile selection area on the right, and the stats at the bottom of the map.
+The map editor is split into three panes:
+  The main view-window
+  The tile selection area on the right
+  The stats at the bottom of the map

 ===============================
 VIEW WINDOW: